glinj/dsp/03-command_line.md

 ### Q2.
 List Files in Unix

 What do the following commands do:
 `ls`
 `ls -a`
 `ls -l`
 `ls -lh`
 `ls -lah`
 `ls -t`
 `ls -Glp`

 `ls`: list all unhidden files' name only
 `ls -a` : also list hidden file's name
 `ls -l`  : list files' info in long format, inlcuding file size, last editted time, etc.
-`ls -lh`  : list some info in human readable format `ls -lah`  : list info of all files in current dir, including hidden files, and use human readable formant `ls -t`  : sort the list of file names per last editting time `ls -Glp`  : list file info without group info, and add "/" after dir names
+`ls -lh`  : list some info in human readable format
+`ls -lah`  : list info of all files in current dir, including hidden files, and use human readable format
+`ls -t`  : sort the list of file names per last editting time
+`ls -Glp`  : list file info without group info, and add "/" after dir names

 ---